danygiguere/docker_db/README.md

 - to stop the db docker image, run: `docker-compose down`
 - to restart it without rebuilding, run: `docker-compose up`

-- Once installed a newtork will have been created.
-Look in the logs and you should see:
+- Once installed, a newtork will have been created.
+Look in the logs and you should see the name.
+For example:
     - `Network docker_db_my-network   Created `

 - Note that this network is necessary if you want to connect other apps from other docker networks.
-You'll then need to add the network name in the docker-compose file under the `networks` section.
+You'll then need to add the network name in the docker-compose file of the other apps, under the `networks` section.
 For example:

 ```
 version: '3.7'